List of Speaker of the United States House of Representatives elections: December 1821

 An election for speaker took place December 3–4, 1821, at the start of the 17th Congress, following the 1820–21 elections in which the Democratic-Republicans won a majority of the seats.
 Philip P. Barbour received a majority of the votes cast in the 12th ballot and was elected speaker.

 December 1823

 An election for speaker took place on December 1, 1823, at the start of the 18th Congress following the 1822–23 elections in which Democratic-Republicans won a majority of the seats.
 Elected again to the House, former speaker Henry Clay received a majority of the votes cast and was elected speaker.

 December 1825

-An election for speaker took place December 5, 1825, at the start of the 19th Congress, following the 1824–25 elections and the 1825 presidential contingent election.
+An election for speaker took place on December 5, 1825, at the start of the 19th Congress, following the 1824–25 elections and the 1825 presidential contingent election.
 In the aftermath of these elections, the Democratic-Republican Party rapidly splintered between those who supported the new president, John Quincy Adams, and those who supported Andrew Jackson.
 Representatives who supported Adams held a slim majority in the House.
 Former speaker John W. Taylor received a majority of the votes cast in the 2nd ballot and was elected speaker.